 - Boleto Bancario

 The list is quite impressive for a VPN of this caliber.
 What’s more, if you prefer your payments completely untraceable, CactusVPN gives you an anonymous payment option with BitPay.

 This provider allows up to 5 different devices at a time.
 However, you cannot be connected to the same server at the same time.

 So how did this VPN fare in the “sharpness vs. house plant” test from the intro section of our CactusVPN review?
 All in all, it’s somewhere in between.

-This service has good privacy capabilities (save for the DNS leaks) and a decent pricing policy.
-The company also offers Smart DNS, which is a good alternative to VPN in terms of connection speed and unblocking streaming platforms.
-They also have a good customer support team and a variety of payment options, including an anonymous one.
+This service has good privacy capabilities and a decent pricing policy.
+The company also offers Smart DNS, which is a nice alternative to VPN in terms of connection speed and unblocking streaming platforms.
+They also have a friendly customer support team and a variety of payment options, including an anonymous one.